-Many people no longer find travelers checks useful in the UK due to the convenience of

-ATMs and the service fees (1-4%) associated with cashing your travelers checks.
-Also, you will need to go to a bank or a money exchange office (e.g. bureaux de change) in order to cash travelers checks, which can be inconvenient.
-However, travelers checks can be useful in an emergency situation such as when your credit or debit cards are lost or stolen, your cards are damaged, your cards are de-activated due to fraud concerns, etc.
+Many people no longer find travelers checks useful in the UK due to the convenience of ATMs and the service fees (1-4%) associated with cashing your traveler's checks.
+Also, you will need to go to a bank or a money exchange office (e.g. bureaux de change) in order to cash traveler's checks, which can be inconvenient.
+However, traveler's checks can be useful in an emergency situation such as when your credit or debit cards are lost or stolen, your cards are damaged, your cards are de-activated due to fraud concerns, etc. Weigh the pros and cons as you make your decision.